pypeit/PypeIt/doc/flat_fielding.rst

 **use_pixelflat** and **use_illumflat** parameters in the
 :ref:`pypeit_par:ProcessImagesPar Keywords`.

-We now provide a few standard examples.
+We now provide a few typical examples.

 No Flat Fielding
 ----------------